oxsecurity/megalinter/docs/descriptors/kubernetes_kubeconform.md

   -output string
       output format - json, junit, tap, text (default "text") -reject string
-      comma-separated list of kinds to reject -schema-location value
+      comma-separated list of kinds or GVKs to reject -schema-location value
       override schemas location search path (can be specified multiple times) -skip string
-      comma-separated list of kinds to ignore
+      comma-separated list of kinds or GVKs to ignore -strict
-  -strict
+      disallow additional properties not in schema or duplicated keys -summary
-      disallow additional properties not in schema -summary
+      print a summary at the end (ignored for junit output) -v  show version information
-      print a summary at the end (ignored for junit output) -verbose
+  -verbose
       print results for all resources (ignored for tap and junit output)

 ```

 ### Installation on mega-linter Docker image